Medical alert systems have embraced the digital age.

 They stopped leaving her home alone a couple of years back and recently made the painful decision to take her car keys so she wouldn’t put herself and others in danger.

 She responded by sneaking out like a teenager and walking along a busy highway.
-(She’d seen in the paper chicken breasts were on sale at Walmart and decided to walk the three miles to buy some.)
+(She’d seen in the paper that chicken breasts were on sale at Walmart and decided to walk the three miles to buy some.)

 Everything worked out fine.
 They got her home safe.